-Figure 3-6 shows a comparison of median household income in Nevada, Eureka County, and nationwide in 1999 and 2010.
+Figure 3-6 shows a comparison of median household income in Nevada, Eureka County, and nationwide in 1999 and 2011.
 Median household income in Nevada as a whole was significantly lower than in Eureka County in both years.
-The County's median household income exceeds the nation as a whole in 1999 and 2010.
+The County's median household income exceeds the nation as a whole in 1999 and 2011.

 Figure 3-7 shows median household income comparisons for Eureka County and Nevada.
-In each category, Eureka County median income was higher than the State of Nevada in 2010.
-The earnings of male, full-time, year-round workers were significantly higher in Eureka County than in Nevada as a whole, reflecting the relatively high wages in the mining industry, while female, full-time workers earned less than in Nevada as a whole.
+In each category, Eureka County median income was higher than the State of Nevada in 2011.
+The earnings of male, full-time, year-round workers were significantly higher in Eureka County than in Nevada as a whole.
+Female full-time workers on the other hand, earned less than in Nevada as a whole.
 U.S. Census 2010 shows the overall poverty rate for families in Eureka County at 9.9 percent, for individuals at 16.2 percent.
 Corresponding figures for Nevada as a whole were 8.6 percent for families and 14.9 percent for individuals.